JoshWComeau

 Finally: I have sourcemaps enabled for this site!
 Feel free to spelunk in the client-side source code through the browser.
 Just do be aware that all the previously-mentioned caveats about context still apply; it comes with no warranty, and I'm not responsible for any problems it causes in your codebase.

 I know it's frustrating, but hopefully this helps y'all understand where I'm coming from.
-If you're curious about how something works, feel free to ask me on Twitter!
+If you're curious about how something works, feel free to ask me on Bluesky(opens in new tab), or shoot me an email!
 It might give me a push to write a tutorial about it.